NVIDIA/cuda-quantum/docs/sphinx/install.rst

   **Use case**: Python users

-  If manual activation of CUDA Quantum MPI plugin is not feasible, users may attain MPI support via the the `mpi4py <https://mpi4py.readthedocs.io/>` Python package.
-On a system with no builtin nor manually-activated plugin, CUDA Quantum will try to locate the `mpi4py` package.
+  If you have not manually activated a CUDA Quantum MPI plugin can attain MPI support via the the `mpi4py <https://mpi4py.readthedocs.io/>` Python package.
+On a system with no builtin nor manually-activated plugin, CUDA Quantum will automatically try to locate the `mpi4py` package.
   If found, CUDA Quantum MPI API calls will be redirected to the corresponding `mpi4py` API.

   .. note::